 Arranging proper earthing and grounding of the turntable deck and the amplifier is vital.
 If this is not done there can be a high level of mains hum.
 Most amplifiers have a GROUND connection on their rear plate which can be connected to a grounding point on the turntable deck, or, if the deck has no such labelled connection, then to exposed metal on the deck.

 Here are two examples of digital tracks as recovered from 78rpm records.
-The first has quite a low level of noise, but still has the distinctive "crackle" of 78rpm records that are made from shellac (a hard natural substance produced by insects).
+The first has quite a low level of noise, but still has the distinctive "crackle" of 78rpm records that are made from shellac (a natural substance produced by insects that has been hardened).
 The second example, as well as the crackle, has quite a high level of other noise.

 The Folk Dance Orchestra

 HMV B.9892 - Welsh Dances from Come & Dance